dper/kanjiforanki/README.md

 Field 8 of file is: mapped to Examples
 ````
 * Click `Import`.
 A dialog should open telling you everything worked.

+That's all it takes to import the cards.